haikyuu/hugo-blog/content/posts/digital-ocean-hacks-1.md

 ### Debugging method #1: Remove unnecessary libraries and abstractions

 It turned out to be working using `Curl`.
-So i looked closer and added a `Content-Type: application/json` header. 🎉
+So i looked closer and added a `Content-Type: application/json` header.
+It works now 🎉

 An alternative is using the official cli.
 `doctl compute droplet create test --region nyc3 --size s-1vcpu-1gb --image <snapshot_id>`